azs06/blog-template/blog/ajax-calls-with-generator.md

 date: 2022-01-23
 title: "Ajax Calls Using Generator"
 author: "Md Atiquzzaman Soikat"
+excerpt: "Explore how we can make ajax requests using generator"
+tags: ["js"]
 ---

+## Ajax Calls Using Generator

 Let's first get familiar with generator, generator is special type of function which you can pause and resume at will.
 Here is a simple generaor

 **Simple Generator Function**